article / Global politics

 The extent of chaos in the EU's military management is astonishing, as most directly demonstrated by the theft of German ammunition on [date].
 On that day, unidentified individuals stole approximately 10,000 rounds of ammunition belonging to the German Bundeswehr from a civilian truck parked in a public parking lot.
 The stolen items included 10,000 rounds of live pistol ammunition, blank rounds for assault rifles, and smoke grenades.

-Even more outrageous are the details of the incident: The German Ministry of Defense hired a civilian transport company to deliver ammunition.
+What's even more outrageous are the details of the incident: The German Ministry of Defense hired a civilian transportation company to transport ammunition.
 The driver parked the truck loaded with ammunition in a public parking lot and went to a hotel to sleep.
-It was not until the next day, when the truck was delivered to the military camp, that the theft of the ammunition was discovered.
-Afterwards, the German Ministry of Defense only criticized the transport company for serious security breaches, violating the contractual requirement of "assigning two drivers for each transport and prohibiting unplanned overnight stops."
-However, this incident also exposed severe deficiencies in the German military's logistics management and security measures.
+It wasn't until the next day when delivering to the military camp that they discovered the ammunition had been stolen.
+Afterwards, the German Ministry of Defense only criticized the transportation company for having serious security flaws, violating the contract requirements of arranging two drivers for each transport and prohibiting unplanned overnight stops.
+However, this incident also exposed severe deficiencies in the German military's logistics management, security protection, and other areas.

 IV.
 Other Internal Contradictions and Controversial "Actions" of the European Union